litteratum/workon/README.md

 ### Configuration

-The script's commands can be fully controlled by CLI arguments, but a couple of environment variables are supported for
+The script's commands can be fully controlled by CLI arguments, but it is much convenient to adjust the configuration file located under `~/.config/workon/config.json`:
-convenience:

-* `WORKON_GIT_SOURCE` - the project will be cloned from this source.
-Examples: "https://github.com/<my_username>",
+* `source` - the array of sources from which projects will be cloned.
+Clone attempts will be done sequentially.
-  "git@github.com:<my_username>".
-May be overridden by `-s/--source` argument
+  Examples: "https://github.com/<my_username>", "git@github.com:<my_username>".
+May be overridden by `-s/--source`
+  argument.
+You can also define multiple sources: `-s first second -s third`
-* `WORKON_DIR` - the directory to which projects will be cloned.
-May be overridden by `-d/--directory` argument
+* `dir` - the directory to which projects will be cloned.
+May be overridden by `-d/--directory` argument. `~` in path is supported
-* `WORKON_EDITOR` - the editor used to open a cloned project.
+* `editor` - the editor used to open a cloned project.
 May be overridden by `-e/--editor` argument.
 If not specified and `-e/--editor` argument is not provided, the script will try to use the editor specified by `$EDITOR` environment variable.
-If that variable not set, the script will try `vi` and `vim` consequently.
+If that variable is not set, the script will try `vi` and `vim` consequently

-It is expected, that you will set all those variables once and then will only override them with CLI arguments when needed.

-The script will fail if both CLI argument not specified and environment variables are not set (except `WORKON_EDITOR`).